-- Startup takes more than 20 seconds. - It has been running for more than 10 minutes. - Both engines are started (RPM above 39% N1). - Airbrakes are retracted while it is running.
+- Startup takes more than 20 seconds. - It has been running for more than 10 minutes. - Both engines are started (RPM above 39% N1).

 3.3\ ENGINES OPERATION

 3.3.1\ STARTUP

 Startup is managed from the panel described here.

 Please note that if you are flying the FS 2024 native version, you must not forget to remove engine covers, which would prevent the engines from rotating, as described here.